rksch80/Adventure-game/README.md

 # Adventure-game
 intro to programming udacity project
-For the concept I thought about a Holi Game  with different monsters.
+For the concept I thought about a Scarry Game  with different monsters.

 ...so take a taste and see if you can find all different solution paths of the game.